HagglundJonatan/ReverseCamera/readme.txt

 To calibrate the touch see the calibrate_lcd_touch.sh script OR use the precalibrated file and copy it to the right path by using the set_precalibrated_touch_file.sh script.

+Rotating the screen was achieved by: sudo nano /boot/config.txt and then finding the line dtoverlay=tft35a:rotate270.